 Tables are called in the text and referenced separately, but the number will be put before the table.

-The length or the articles is at will except for specific information of the contrary.
+The length or the articles is at will.

 When authors propose a manuscript, they can indicate preferred reviewers (if no conflict of interest) and reviewers to be avoided (because of competition).